 Robichaux's field research includes time in Beijing, China; Cochabama, Bolivia; Quetzaltenango, Guatemala; and San Salvador, El Salvador.

 Robichaux is an award-winning scholar in the area of human rights.
-Additionally, his work has been recognized by organizations as diverse as Harvard University, Rotary International, the National Conference for Community and Justice, among others.
+Additionally, his academic, professional, and service work has been recognized by organizations as diverse as Harvard University, Rotary International, the National Conference for Community and Justice, among others.

 Experience in Higher Education Administration